 Step 2 Men’s Group is founded on the belief that spirituality is essential to our sobriety.

 Our group is non-religious, but we do not oppose anyone’s religious beliefs.
 We believe that respect for others and their beliefs is essential to our spiritual development.

 Accordingly we ask that avoid criticism of others or of their religion or lack of religion, their race, ethnicity, national origin, age, sexual orientation, physical appearance, trade or profession, length of sobriety, or personal beliefs.

 Our goal is to further our spirituality, our sobriety and our personal development, not to confront or belittle others.
 Always remember to be kind to others.

 Extra Special Thanks Dept:

-Thanks to our ‘GSR’ John M. for “Ah, The New Year”, Dave Mc. for “Mouse’s Corner”, James S. for his contributions, and our Treasurer Mark W. for all your contributions.
+Thanks to our General Secretary John M. for “That Time of Year”, our GSR Mark Q for sitting through those meetings so we don’t have to, Dave Mc. for “Mouse’s Corner” and our Treasurer Mark W. for all your contributions.
 We’re still waiting for YOU gentle reader…Why don’t YOU contribute a short “something?”
 Any length, most any AA related topic.
 Reply now and it will get included next month!